 Porgies have been fairly active on the Wrecks.
 Pieces of clam

 fished on the reefs off Moriches or Shinnecock can give you good results.
-On the north shore, rock piles off of Port Jeff all the way out to Orient can produce greater numbers and larger sized fish.
+On the north shore, rock piles off of the Brookhaven Fishing Piers all the way out to Orient can produce greater numbers and larger sized fish.
 Using a hi-low rig is a fine method to catch these fall favorites.
 The rocks at both Shinnecock and Moriches also producing some fine catches of Porgies.
 Some are topping the 2lb mark!!
 A small piece of clam or sandworm a few feet off the rocks is the targeted area for some great fall action.

 Follow us on twitter: Follow @jjsportsfishing

-Seabass fishing has remained good though there is a ton of smaller fish to cull through to get to your keepers.
+Sea bass fishing has remained good though there is a ton of smaller fish to cull through to get to your keepers.
 The fish have been aggressive with Spearing, Squid Strips, and Clam all catching fish.
-Keep in mind that, On the south shore, Blackfish will reopen on October 15th with a 4 fish 16" limit.

 On the local docks Crabbing has stayed “hot” with plenty of large male Blue Claws being caught.
 Remember the size limit is 4 1/2 across the shell, anything smaller must be returned back to the water.
 Any female crabs with eggs must be returned as well, they can be identified by a brown sponge on their underside.